yunfei00/document/software_instructions/opencv_python.md

 <h1 id="title3">3 images </h1>

-load an image, display it, and save it.
+Learn to load an image, display it, and save it back

 <h2 id="title3.1">3.1 code </h2>